Riaz-Mahmud/FamilySafe---Password-Manager/README.md

 -   **Audit Logs**: Keep track of all important activities in your account, including sign-ins, credential changes, and sharing events.
 -   **Data Export & Deletion**: In compliance with privacy regulations like GDPR & CCPA, you can export all your data or permanently delete your account.
 -   **Family Group Management**: Add or remove family members to control who you can share items with.
+-   **Memory Vault**: A secure, encrypted space to preserve life memories, stories, and photos as a digital family heirloom.

 ## Zero-Knowledge Encryption Architecture